 - Encik Ahmad bin Abdullah dan Puan Siti Nurhaliza binti Tarudin (Malay)

-Malay names typically do not distinguish a surname, but rather are a part of a fullname not broken down on official documents.
+Malay names typically do not distinguish a surname, but rather are a part of a full name not broken down on official documents.

 Malaysian Malay names use "bin" (son of) or "binti" (daughter of) between the given name and father's given name.
 The father's name is not a hereditary surname, therefore differs from generation to generation in the same family.